dansmyers/SystemsSoftwarePrinciples/Labs/5-REST-Part-2.md

 Next, add a new mapping to `Controller.java`.
 This mapping will load and return the contents of `index.html` when the user requests the root page of the application.
 You need to add two imports to the top of the file.

-The snippet of code loads the contents of `index.html` as a byte array, then converts it to a `String` and returns it.
-The Spring framework does all the word of turning that return value into an HTTP response and routing it back to the client.

 ```
 import java.nio.Files;
 import java.nio.Paths;